drone/docs/install.rst

 Running
 -------

-You can start and stop Drone with the following commands:
+Drone is started automatiaclly.
+You can start and stop Drone manually with the following commands:

 .. code-block:: console